What Percentage of Car Accidents Are Caused by Human Error?

 We all make mistakes, but a mistake on the road can be deadly.
 So, just how many car accidents are caused by human error?
-Following are some shocking statistics about driver errors and collisions.
+The following are some shocking statistics about driver errors and collisions.

 Statistics on Human Driving Errors Causing Car Crashes

-Indiana University conducted an eye-opening study about what percentage of car accidents are caused by human error.
+Indiana University conducted an eye-opening study about the percentage of car accidents caused by human error.
 They found that human error was the primary contributor in 93 percent of the collisions they examined.

 The top three human mistakes that led to car crashes were: